When your loved one passes away, the last thing you want to do is deal with legal or estate issues.

-In NSW, the fees a lawyer can charge for work to obtain the grant of probate or letters of administration is set by law.
+In NSW, the fees a solicitor can charge for work to obtain the grant of probate or letters of administration is set by law.
 The set fees are based on the value of the estate.
 For more information on the set fees, you can read schedule 3 of the Legal Profession Uniform Law Application Regulation 2015 on the NSW legislation website.

 Remember that the set fees lawyers charge do not include: